kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataMapping.md

-# KuzzleDataMapping
+# CollectionMapping

 When creating a new data collection in the persistent data storage layer, Kuzzle uses a default mapping.
 It means that, by default, you won't be able to exploit the full capabilities of our persistent data storage layer (currently handled by [ElasticSearch](https://www.elastic.co/products/elasticsearch)), and your searches may suffer from below-average performances, depending on the amount of data you stored in a collection and the complexity of your database.

-The KuzzleDataMapping object allow to get the current mapping of a data collection and to modify it if needed.
+The CollectionMapping object allow to get the current mapping of a data collection and to modify it if needed.

 <aside class="notice">
 Once a field mapping has been set, it cannot be removed without reconstructing the data collection.